ryangerardwilson/rgwml/README.md

 `FutureLoop` provides a fluent interface to do multiple things at once (asynchronously) when dealing with a list or collection of items.

 The future_for function suits scenarios where you need a moderate level of concurrency.
-Since all futures are collected and then awaited together, it's important to ensure that spawning too many futures at once doesn't overwhelm the system resources.
 For instance, when each item's processing is relatively straightforward and doesn't require complex shared state or high-throughput parallelism.

-Use in a single-threaded Tokio environment

     use rgwml::loop_utils::FutureLoop;

     #[tokio::main()]